lisa-paul/DSI-hackathon-GFC/README.md

 ### Submission
 ---

 The task is to predict if a person's income is in excess of $50,000 given certain profile information, and more specifically to generate the labels for income being **above** $50,000 for each row in the test set.
 This will simply be a _**csv called `group#-group-submission.csv`, for example `1-group-submission.csv`**_, with a single column of the predictions [0,1].
-One member from each group will Slack the csv with your predictions to Patrick by 5pm EST / 2pm PST.
-Only one member from each group should submit the link to your GitHub repository to Google Classroom with final changes made by 11:59am EST / 8:59pm PST.
+One member from each group will Slack the csv with your predictions to Katie by 4pm EST. Only one member from each group should submit the link to your GitHub repository to Google Classroom.

 Good luck!